agsb/keebngsl/README.md

 For each character the fppm of ocurrences in all lemmas are normalized as absolute percentual relative to corpus, same process for bigrams, trigrams and tetragrams, including space at begin and end, to form the normal use of lemmas, also unused digraphs are listed.

 The result frequency tables for [characters](https://github.com/agsb/keebngsl/blob/main/characters.md), [bigrams](https://github.com/agsb/keebngsl/blob/main/bigrams.md), [trigrams](https://github.com/agsb/keebngsl/blob/main/trigrams.md).

-Also tetragrams and not found digraphs are at [results](https://github.com/agsb/keebngsl/tree/main/ngsl)
+Also [tetragrams](https://github.com/agsb/keebngsl/blob/main/tetragrams.md) and not found digraphs are at [results](https://github.com/agsb/keebngsl/tree/main/ngsl), which are usefull for represent a full word as combination of inexistant digraphs, like "tt" represent "the".

 ### The combinations